In this blog post, we will be looking at 11 of the best leaflet design tips to get you more business and catch the eye of your potential customers.

 Every flyer needs a call to action as this is the whole point of the leaflet.
 The linchpin of a successful flyer is its call to action and this involves the drawing together of all the best practices including the creativity of the visual design and the power of the text.

-A call to action with a leaflet is usually at the most basic level, so don’t fret to much about it as it is very easy to implement through just a few tips.
+A call to action with a leaflet is usually at the most basic level, so don't fret too much about it as it is very easy to implement through just a few tips.

 Clear listing of your contact details is a must.
 This could be your address, phone number, website URL or a combination of all of them.